Ife-Calis/alx-higher_level_programming/0x08-python-more_classes/README.md

 ## Learning Objectives

-At the end of this project, you are expected to be able to [explain to anyone,](./https://intranet.alxswe.com/rltoken/hOViVT2nJU8jeBxvw52bjw)without the help of Google:
+At the end of this project, you are expected to be able to [explain to anyone,](./https://intranet.alxswe.com/rltoken/hOViVT2nJU8jeBxvw52bjw) without the help of Google:

 ## General